A regularity class for the roots of non-negative functions: Introduction

 We study the smoothness properties of roots of non-negative H\"older continuous functions on $[0,1]$.
 More precisely, we derive sufficient flatness-type conditions such that if $f$ is in a H\"older space with index $\beta$, then $f^\alpha$ has H\"older regularity $\alpha\beta$ for $0< \alpha\leq 1$.

 This question was first studied in the square-root case ($\alpha=1/2$) by Glaeser \cite{Glaeser1963} and Dieudonn\'e \cite{Dieudonne1970}, who showed that any non-negative, twice continuously differentiable function on $\R$ admits a continuously differentiable square root.
 This result is sharp in general in the sense that there exist infinitely differentiable functions such that no admissible square root has H\"older index larger than one (Theorem 2.1 in \cite{Bony2006}).
 Flatness conditions thus become necessary for $\beta>2$ in order to ensure that a $\beta$-smooth function has an admissible square root with H\"older index greater than one.
 Some extensions of the result of Glaeser can be found in Lengyel \cite{Lengyel75} and Mandai \cite{Mandai1985}.
-Macchia \cite{Macchia78} showed what regularity $f^{1/r}$ has in a neighbourhood of a zero of $f$, provided that enough derivatives of $f$ vanish at that point.
-Some improvements in this direction are found in Reichard \cite{Reichard80}.
-A recent contribution to this question as a subcase of a more general problem can be found in Rainer \cite{Rainer2011}.
+Macchia \cite{Macchia78}, Reichard \cite{Reichard80}, Rainer \cite{Rainer2011} and Colombini et al. \cite{colombini2012} studied what regularity $f^{1/r}$ has in a neighbourhood of a zero of $f$, provided that enough derivatives of $f$ vanish at that point.

-Without additional constraints, the (positive) square root of a non-negative and infinitely differentiable function on $[0,1]$ can be not more than Lipschitz, as the example $f(x)=(x-\tfrac 12)^2$ shows.
-However, if a function is flat at all its zeros, in the sense that whenever $f$ becomes small then so do its derivatives, then the square root of $f$ is much more regular.
-This is the situation we study presently.

-There has been recent interest in this question: in a series of papers, Bony {\it et al.} \cite{Bony2006, Bony2006b, Bony2010} derive flatness conditions for \textit{admissible} square roots.
-Recall that $g$ is an admissible square root of $f$ if $f=g^2$ (allowing $g$ to switch signs).
-It is often possible to find an admissible square root that is much smoother than the positive square root of $f.$ To see this consider again the function $f(x) = (x-\tfrac 12)^2$.
-In this case there exists an infinitely differentiable admissible square root, whereas the positive square root is only Lipschitz.